 In addition, you have protections against discrimination provided by the Equal Employment Opportunity Commission (EEOC) and rights through the Fair Credit Reporting Act (FCRA) if your consumer information is being accessed.

-Knowing how to efficiently search for public information is a great skill set to possess, but it’s equally important to use Lake County public records responsibly once you find them.
+Knowing how to efficiently search for public information is a great skill set to possess, but it’s equally important to use Lake County public records responsibly once you find them; you can also expand your search to find statewide Ohio public records on anyone.

 References